devakapatel/t9-nextra-4/content/sem-4/question-banks/cjp/unit-4.md

 By creating and running multiple threads, Java allows you to achieve multitasking, where different parts of a program can execute concurrently, improving performance and responsiveness.

-## 3) What is Multithreading and Multiprocessing with examples?
-Write a program to create two threads with thread class and runnable interface.
+## <mark> 3) What is Multithreading and Multiprocessing with examples?
+Write a program to create two threads with thread class and runnable interface. </mark>

 ### Multithreading vs. Multiprocessing